Your dream job may be a click away — but unless you are savvy to internet scams, that dream could become a costly nightmare.

-Red flag No. 1: Upfront payment required
+Red flag No. 1: Up-front payment is required

-Red flag No. 2: ‘Inside track’ on government jobs
+Red flag No. 2: ‘Inside track’ on government jobs offered

 These scammers advertise in the classified sections of newspapers or online and offer — for a fee — to help job seekers find and apply for federal and postal jobs.
 Some even try to hoodwink people by using company names that sound like federal agencies, like the “U.S. Agency for Career Advancement” or the “Postal Employment Service.”

-Red flag No. 3: Credit card or bank account information is required
+Red flag No. 3: Financial information is required

-Credible employers also don’t send you a check, say it’s for an incorrect amount, and ask you to refund the money via check.
-The checks from those organizations are fake.
+Credible employers also don’t send you a check, and then say it’s for an incorrect amount and ask you to refund the money.
+Those checks are fake.

 Red flag No. 4: The job description is vague

-Red flag No. 6: Obscure job sites
+Red flag No. 6: Jobs are advertised on obscure sites

 What is your experience job hunting online?
 Share with us in comments below or on our Facebook page.